Gamers check back in to Habbo Hotel as coronavirus refuge

 “As the world has shut down, the more users have come along,” he added.

-The game’s Finnish maker is jointly owned by private Dutch advertising group Azerion and Finnish telecoms operator Elisa.
+The game’s Finnish maker is jointly owned by private Dutch advertising group Azerion and Finnish telecoms operator Elisa (ELISA.HE).

 It remains to be seen if Habbo’s renewed popularity will last only as long as the virus.